Moon Witch, Spider King: Plot

-The novel is told in a more straightforward linear style than Black Leopard, Red Wolf.

-Part 1 No Name Woman
+Part 1: No Name Woman

-The plot follows Sogolon, who starts as a nameless young girl enslaved and abused by her brothers.
-Sogolon escapes and flees to the city of Kongor in the Northern Kingdom, where she is taken in by Miss Azora, the owner of a "house of pleasurable goods and services."
-Miss Azora gives Sogolon shelter and eventually forces her into prostitution.
+Sogolon begins life as a nameless girl enslaved and abused by her brothers.
+Sogolon escapes and flees to the city of Kongor in the Northern Kingdom.
+She is taken in by Miss Azora, owner of a brothel.
 Sogolon survives by drugging the men that come to have sex with her and stealing from them, plotting to leave the pleasure house.
-Sogolon unknowingly steals a talisman from one of the johns linked to an Ukundunka, a monster that protects the owner, and the owner's wife, the willful Mistress Komwono, comes to collect it, killing most of the prostitutes and Miss Azora.
-Mistress Komwono recognizes the craftiness and grit in Sogolon and extends an offer for Sogolon to be her ward, which Sogolon accepts.
-Sogolon's time in the Komwono household is spent sleeping in the slave quarters, being ignored by Master Komwono (who recognized her from the pleasure house), and learning proper behavior from Mistress Komwono.
+Mistress Komwono, the wife of one of the brothel's patrons, tracks her husband and uses a talisman to kill Miss Azora and several other workers.
+Mistress Komwono recognizes Sogolon's craftiness and makes Sogolon her ward.

+Sogolon's time in the Komwono household is spent sleeping in the slave quarters, being ignored by Master Komwono (who recognizes her from the pleasure house), and learning proper behavior from Mistress Komwono.
 Sogolon is forbidden from entering the library of the house and witnesses Master Komwono's mistreatment of the enslaved people and staff, which Mistress Komwono ignores and enables.
-Eventually, Sogolon's curiosity leads her to enter the library and discover what Master Komwono calls the "boli," a sort of vessel for seemingly mystical power.
-Master Komwono berates Sogolon and attempts to force himself on her.
-An unknown force (later named by Sogolon as her wind (no wind), a magical manifestation- prevents this and impales Master Komwono on the ceiling.
+Master Komwono attempts to force himself on Sogolon.
+An unknown force, later revealed to be Sogolon's own innate magical ability, impales Master Komwono on the ceiling.
 An investigation follows, and Mistress Komwono leads the household back to the capital city of Fasisi, attempting to rejoin the royal court after an exile.

-While in the city, Sogolon meets Keme, a royal guard who shares an attraction with Sogolon; and the Aesi, an advisor to the king.
-Sogolon encounters the Aesi frequently, who has a growing interest in Sogolon, and meets the abusive princes and the Sangomin, child-like witchfinders devoted to the Aesi who all exhibit special abilities.
-Mistress Komwono gives Sogolon as a gift to Princess Emini, and Sogolon joins the royal household.
-Princess Emini treats Sogolon poorly as Sogolon does not appear to have any "women's skills".
-When threatened, Sogolon's wind (no wind) grows stronger during this time.
+In Fasisi, Sogolon meets Keme, a royal guard who is attracted to her; and the Aesi, an advisor to the king.
+She also meets the Sangomin, young witch hunters with magical abilities who are all devoted to the Aesi.
+Mistress Komwono gives Sogolon to Princess Emini, and Sogolon joins the royal household.
+Princess Emini treats Sogolon poorly, as Sogolon does not appear to have any "women's skills".